 I realize that some of you may wonder why I’m speaking to men about this issue rather than letting men cover that base, man to man.
 The short answer is that as a girl (more specifically, a “Venusian”—which is a phrase I am using based on the book Men are From Mars, Women are From Venus) I am seeking to help you decode your daughter.
 I know a bit about what life is like on “our planet” and I want to teach you some of the secrets of how we as women are wired.

-I know that your daughter didn’t come with a playbook but you are going to write the playbook.
+I know that your daughter didn’t come with a playbook, but I'm going to help you write one.
 With a listening ear, a heart turned towards your daughter, and a few tools in your toolbox, you’ll succeed in being the best dad you can be.
-I want to help you reach that goal!

-I have found that the two most important questions that someone asks when looking for a counselor are:
+As a mental health therapist, I have found that the two most important questions someone asks when looking for a counselor are: